 That said, certification can lead to rejection of crops or harvested lots of seed potatoes when the inspection reveals that they do not meet the requirements.
 These rejected potato tubers that can no longer be used as seeds could theoretically be considered as waste.
 However, in practice, different other uses are possible for the rejected seed potatoes.
 In particular, instead of being used as seeds, the tubers can be used for human food or animal feed when they are not treated.

-The following scheme illustrates the main possible alternative uses for an inspected lot that is rejected as seed:

 It is obvious that rejected seed potatoes shall be destroyed when they are contaminated by quarantine pests, which present the risk of spreading to the environment.
 In those cases, destruction is the safest solution to protect the potato production area of a country and may be considered as the lesser evil.

 D. Conclusion